probcomp/Venturecxx/doc/on-assessment-and-absorbing.md

 In fact, is it not the case that resimulation M-H and rejection both rely on the whole model being tail-assessable on the observations?

-Is giving foreign procedures the ability to expose tail-assessability structure what LSRs in Venture v0.2 are all about?

 Claim: For LDA (and every other standard statistical model we care about) we just know what the decomposition into f^x and f^out is.